 I guess the final piece of advice to put your mind at ease about RV repairs on the road, is to suggest that you carry a credit card with a large enough limit to handle any type of emergency.
 Even with a new vehicle, you could run into a repair as the result of damage or unforeseen circumstances.

-A: the money you have in the bank, (to pay off that credit card,) that you wouldn't have if you had bought a new vehicle.
+A: the money you have (to pay off that credit card) that you

-And B: the trip you're enjoying now instead of years from now, had you decided to wait until you could afford a new vehicle.
+instead of years from now, had you decided to wait until you could afford a

 One last thing to keep in mind concerning RV repairs: There's no advantage in worrying.
 Instead, be as prepared as you can be and realize you'll somehow figure out how to deal with each incident as it comes up.

-From our personal experience, most often, you'll end up with just another positive travel experience to talk about later.
+From our personal experience, most often you'll end up with just another positive travel experience to talk about later.